Port Stanvac, South Australia

-Customer: South Australia Water
+South Australian Water

-Built Environs constructed two 10,500m2 process buildings, each containing 50 gigalitre per annum reverse osmosis and filtration equipment.
-Along with a further 13 buildings—to cater for administration areas, pump stations, a chemical plant, administration facilities and the permanent visitor’s centre (the Kauwi Interpretive Centre).
+Built Environs constructed two 10,500 m2 process buildings, each containing 50 gigalitre per annum reverse osmosis and filtration equipment.
+13 buildings were constructed to cater for administration areas, pump stations, a chemical plant, administration facilities and the permanent visitor’s centre (the Kauwi Interpretive Centre).

-Built Environs played a key part in the planning and delivery of the building works.
-Working with the design process team to install the pipework and plant, liaising with numerous local and international organisations to expedite the design and construction of building works across an extremely complex site.
+Built Environs played a key part in the planning and delivery of the building works, working with the design process team to install the pipework and plant, liaising with numerous local and international organisations to expedite the design and construction of building works across an extremely complex site.

 - Two 10,500 m2 process buildings and associated out buildings